 Mugs at the Essen Christmas Market

-Several stalls had Christmas mugs, but we only saw three with Essen written on them (and they only had 2020 dates as of November, 2021).
+Several stalls had Christmas mugs, but we only saw three with Essen written on them.
 Find one at the glühwein stall when you get off the train, and the other two at the Kennedyplatz, including one with the talking moose on it!

 What to Eat at the Essen Christmas Market